saferpay/jsonapi/texts/01_Introduction.md

 <a name="authentication"></a>Authentication
 ==============

-Saferpay supports the mechanism of basic authentication for authentication of a server (host) system.
+Saferpay supports the mechanism of basic authentication or a client certificate for authentication of a server (host) system.

 <a name="authentication_basic"></a>HTTP basic authentication